DIET AND LIFESTYLE

 Alcohol and a balanced diet

-Most adults across the UK enjoy drinking and do so within the daily responsible drinking guidelines – that is 2-3 units for women and 3-4 units for men.
+Most adults across the UK enjoy drinking and do so within the weekly low risk guidelines – that is 14 units per week for both men and women.
 In this section we have ideas to help you maintain a balance to having a good time without going over the top.
 View our Top tips for responsible drinking as part of a healthy lifestyle.

 It is important to include drinking alcohol only as part of a balanced diet and lifestyle that includes plenty of fresh fruit and vegetables, not smoking, maintaining a low BMI and exercise, of course.